Ledger-Donjon/ledger-donjon.github.io/_posts/2019-07-01-Unfixable-Key-Extraction-Attack-on-Trezor.md

 ## Responsible disclosure
 This attack has been disclosed to Trezor in december 2018 and the attack path has been fully explained to the security team.
 We didn't get any bounty for this responsible disclosure.
-We obtained 2 other small bounties for the [Side Channel Attack]({% post_url 2019-06-17-Breaking-Trezor-One-with-SCA %}) on the PIN verification and the vulnerability on the password manager.
+We obtained 2 other bounties for the [Side Channel Attack]({% post_url 2019-06-17-Breaking-Trezor-One-with-SCA %}) on the PIN verification and the vulnerability on the password manager.
 It seems Trezor was already aware that Physical seed extraction would be possible.
 Consequently, we only demonstrated the feasability.

 <p align="center">